 - Seal leaky ductwork: Depends on house size.

-Fix Your Heat Pump Problems Quickly and Affordably with Our Help
+Fix Your Heat Pump Problems Quickly and Affordably with Help from Local Experts

-Dealing with a malfunctioning heat pump can be frustrating, but not when you contact AC Sales.
-Our professionals have been supplying the quality, affordable heat pump repair Lafayette homeowners have relied on since .
-Get in touch with us at (337) 234-2345 to get your free estimate now.
+Dealing with a malfunctioning heat pump can be annoying, but not when you contact AC Sales.
+Our professionals have been providing the quality, affordable heat pump repair Lafayette homeowners have relied on since .
+Get in touch with us at (337) 234-2345 to secure your free estimate now.

 Average repair costs are sourced from Fixr, which compiles estimates based on nationwide averages.